 Rome is one of those famous, historical destinations that travellers find themselves returning to again and again.
-With ancient monuments, delectable cuisine, and a history unlike any other, Rome is a city that should be on your travel bucket list.
+There are numerous top places to visit in Italy, but with ancient monuments, delectable cuisine, and a history unlike any other, Rome is a city that should be on your travel bucket list.

 A Roman Tale B&B is one of the top accommodation options near the Roma Termini (Rome’s main terminal station), and offers travellers a wonderful stay in a great location.
 In this article I’ll break down the features of the property, the location, things to do nearby and how to get there.